isomerpages/moe-poiching/_departments/Non Academic/National Education & Social Studies.md

 ![](/images/20180214_111217.jpg)
 ![](/images/20180208_130145.jpg)

-**51st War Memorial Service & Total Defence Day Commemoration Event**
+**51st&nbsp;War Memorial Service &amp; Total Defence Day Commemoration Event**

-On 15 February, our Prefects and NE Ambassadors, accompanied by Mrs Rachel Neo and Mr Khairul, attended the 51st War Memorial Service at War Memorial Park.
+On 15 February, our Prefects and NE Ambassadors, accompanied by Mrs Rachel Neo and Mr Khairul, attended the 51st&nbsp;War Memorial Service at War Memorial Park.
 This annual function reaffirms the importance of Total Defence and educates young Singaporeans to cherish peace and freedom.

 ![](/images/20180215_101447.jpg)
 ![](/images/20180215_080005.jpg)